 Next, heat up your olive oil over medium heat and add the chopped onion.
 Give it a chance to soften and get a good tan.
 You want it golden but not too dark.
 At this point, add the garlic for just a bit.
 You are flavoring the oil and onion but you don't want to brown the garlic.
 I always add more garlic because it's garlic and life is short.
 If you don't love it, don't put as much.
 Just promise me you won't leave it out all together.
 And if you do, don't tell me.

 Time to add some tomato paste.
-I’m sorry I don’t have a picture of this because it’s not a pretty sight.
 You want to stir it around and eventually, the paste will relax with a big old sigh into the onions and garlic.
 Once you like the look of it, lower the heat and then add your seasonings including the sugar.
 You want the sugar to slightly caramelize but not burn.
 Sometimes, I even take the pan off the heat for this step because it's plenty hot.

-Ok, add the pureed tomatoes and time to take a breather.
-Let the sauce come to heat and lower to a simmer for about 45 minutes.
+Add the pureed tomatoes and time to take a breather while the sauce simmers for about 45 minutes.
 Sometimes, I add some fresh basil if I have some.
 Taste the sauce throughout the cooking to adjust the seasoning and heat.

 Go cook up some pasta or allow it to thicken up and use it for pizza.
 Or drink it out of the bottom of the bowl.
 I won't judge.
 And if you make it, let me know in the comments below especially if you have any questions!

 Some ingredients to keep on hand for Italian recipes include:

 - 28 oz cans of Italian whole plum tomatoes

 - Good olive oil